 (b) Examinations will be required during or at the close of the first year in branches taught in this year.
-Records of at least 85% of attendance and of satisfactory knowledge in the laboratories of practical anatomy, biology, chemistry, operative dentistry, physics and prosthetic dentistry will be required.
+Records of at least 85% of attendance and of satisfactory knowledge in the laboratories of practical anatomy, biology, chemistry, operative dentistry, and prosthetic dentistry will be required.

-Second Year (Sophomore). (a) Bacteriology, histology, materia medica and pharmacology, metallurgy, operative technics, organic chemistry, pathology, physiological chemistry, prosthetic technics, physiology.
+Second Year (Sophomore). (a) Bacteriology, histology, metallurgy, operative technics, organic chemistry, pathology, physiological chemistry, prosthetic technics, physiology.

 (b) Examinations will be required during or at the close of the second year on branches taught in this year.
-Records of at least 85% attendance and of satisfactory knowledge in the laboratories of bacteriology, histology, materia medica and pharmacology, operative dentistry, organic chemistry, pathology, physiological chemistry, prosthetic dentistry, and physiology will be also required.
+Records of at least 85% attendance and of satisfactory knowledge in the laboratories of bacteriology, histology, operative dentistry, organic chemistry, pathology, prosthetic dentistry, and physiology will be also required.

-Third Year (Junior). (a) Anesthesia, crown and bridge work, dental pathology and therapeutics, dental surgery, materia medica, oral hygiene, operative dentistry, orthodontia, physical diagnosis, prosthetic dentistry.
+Third Year (Junior). (a) Anesthesia, crown and bridge work, dental pathology and therapeutics, dental surgery, materia medica, oral hygiene, operative dentistry, orthodontia, pharmacology, physical diagnosis, prosthetic dentistry.